 Who has to be licensed? – You might be surprised to find out that not every person or center who cares for children as their job has to be licensed by Texas.
 The Department of Family and Protective Services has a licensing division that is responsible for regulating child-care facilities in Texas.

-Center-based care that provides care for seven or more children for less 24 hours in a day at a location other than the caregiver’s home, must be licensed by the State of Texas.
+A center-based care that provides care for seven or more children for less 24 hours in a day at a location other than the caregiver’s home, must be licensed by the State of Texas.

-Home-based care that provides care for no more than 12 children, including the caregiver’s own children, at their own residence, must be licensed by the State of Texas.
+A home-based care that provides care for no more than 12 children, including the caregiver’s own children, at their own residence, must be licensed by the State of Texas.